 Because drones are capable of very fast altitude changes and maneuvers, race courses can also include very intricate obstacles requiring pilots to dive and roll rather than just turn around corners.
 As they grow in complexity and popularity, drone race courses themselves will likely grow as a part of the budding industry and in some places are already becoming a permanent fixture.

-DJI, the company behind the Phantom—a larger, more photography focused drone—announced August 1, it would be opening its first drone arena in South Korea a few miles south of the nation’s capital.
-In their statement, DJI said the facility would serve as a training ground for customers, safe flying area, and as a gathering place for drone enthusiasts.
+DJI, the company behind the Phantom — a larger, more photography focused drone — announced it would be opening its first drone arena in South Korea a few miles south of the nation’s capital.
+In their statement, DJI said the facility would serve as a training ground for customers, safe flying area, and gathering place for drone enthusiasts.

 The combination of affordability, accessibility, and fun makes it likely that drone racing will become staple in our lives for years to come.
 At SGW Designworks, we continue to watch the new industry trends and our own pilots continue to hone their skills.